civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(3)** When the Minister makes a determination under paragraph `60`(1)(a), he or she must issue the decision statement no later than 30 days after the day on which the report with respect to the impact assessment of the designated project, or a summary of that report, is posted on the Internet site.

-  **(4)** When the Governor in Council makes a determination under section `62`, the Minister must issue the decision statement no later than 90 days after the day on which the report with respect to the impact assessment of the designated project, or a summary of that report, is posted on the Internet site.
+  **(4)** When the Governor in Council makes a determination under section `62`, the Minister must issue the decision statement no later than 90 days after

+    the day on which the report with respect to the impact assessment of the designated project, or a summary of that report, is posted on the Internet site, if the report is submitted to the Minister under subsection 28(2) or section 59 or at the end of the assessment under the process approved under section 31; or

+    the day on which the Agency posts its recommendations on the Internet site under subsection 55.1(2), if the recommendations are in respect of a designated project that is the subject of a report received by the Minister under section 55.

   **(5)** The Minister may extend the time limit referred to in subsection (3) or (4) by any period — up to a maximum of 90 days — for any reason that the Minister considers necessary.